 How to apply

-- Stop by your school's guidance office and pick up an Upward Bound brochure or print this online Upward Bound brochure.
-Complete it and mail it to the Upward Bound office at KCC.
+1. Stop by your school's guidance office and pick up an Upward Bound brochure.
+Or print online:

 No cost to you!